Minimalist Time Management

 What do you think about during this process?
 What gives you energy (and maybe even excitement), and what feels like a drain?
 Where do you want to focus your time and energy?
 What would you like to delegate, share, let go of, or even approach more lazily?
 Choosing what matters gives you clearer direction for your life.

-When I did this for the first time almost 25 years ago, I realized that I would rather put my teaching career on hold and learn to live on one salary so I could homeschool my children.
+When I did this for the first time more than 25 years ago, I realized that I would rather put my teaching career on hold and learn to live on one salary so I could homeschool my children.
 I discovered that I was willing to live in a smaller house and make do with one car and a simpler wardrobe in order to accomplish this.
 Thus began my journey into minimalism, and an extremely productive, enriching, and rewarding phase of my life.

 Without examining how I wanted to spend my time, I might have followed the path I was already on – the one that society and my educational background told me I should follow.